voyeg3r/dotfaster/vim/wiki/zshell.md

 	ls -l *~*.owp

 	for i in **/*.mp3; mpg123 $i

 	```

+Yet another way to achieve it is

+	 print *(/)

+or

+	 echo *(/)

+A bit more correct version (as noted by @Stéphane Chazelas) would be

+	print -rl -- *(/)

+or

+	echo -E - *(/)

+to take care about spaces (-l), escape sequences (-r/-E) and leading hyphens (--/-) inside filenames.

+Yet even more correct version is print -rN which additionally takes care of linebreaks inside filenames (linux allows them, windows doesn't) by separating the results with nulls, for example:

+	print -rN -- **/*(/) |xargs -0 -n10 chmod g+s

+which recursively sets setguid bit - selectively addressing directories, as opposed to chmod -R g+s.

+For huge trees this only processes a part of files (due to the limit on command line length) and silently leave the rest as is.
+The following commands can handle this situation:

+	find . -type d -print0 |xargs -0 -n10 chmod g+s

 (i.e. match anything that matches the pattern * but does not match *.owp)